Dynatrace-APAC/dynatrace-apac.github.io/workshops/aws-workshop-lab3.md

 ## Why was the monolith SLO not affected?

 ![image](assets/aws-workshop/lab3-backend-problem-usecase.png)

+***Hint***: Do recall which SLI (metric, i.e. response time, error, throughput etc.) was used for the monolith SLO.

+Positive
+: Take up the challenge!
+Explain why the monolith SLO was not affected in 3 simple points and how can Dynatrace help SREs be more pro-active.
+If possible, screen shot the **monolith SLO** tile with the ***problem indicator***.
+Please submit you answers to `jason.nai@dynatrace.com` for validation.

 <!-- -->
 ## Why does the problem card say 'Custom Threshold'?